anas-domesticus/TerraRun/README.md

 ### Commands
 - list - Lists eligible Terraform stacks
-- validate - Performs a terraform validate against each of the stacks
+- validate - Performs `terraform validate` against each of the stacks
 - plan - Runs a plan against each of these stacks, saves a tfplan file in the stack directories
 - apply - Runs the plan saved from the previous step
-- Help - Prints out a listing of available commands & flags
+- help - Prints out a listing of available commands & flags

 ### Flags
 - -d / --directory - Specifies the directory to base the search for Terraform stacks